-AWARDED FIRST PRIZE IN CHARLES TOPPAN PRIZE COMPETI-TION, MAY, 1909.
-ARCHIVES OF SCHOLARSHIPS AND PRIZES REPRODUCE WITHOUT PERMISSION By the wills of Emlen Cresson and Priscilla P. Cresson, a Fund has been created as a Memorial to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit to Europe.
+AWARDED FIRST PRIZE IN CHARLES TOPPAN PRIZE COMPETI-TION, MAY, 1909 By the wills of Emlen Cresson and Priscilla P. Cresson, a Fund has been created as a Memorial to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit to Europe.
 During the past year the Academy sent abroad twenty-two pupils and expects to send a larger number this year.
 The awards will be divided among the various branches of instruction taught in the Schools, based upon the number of pupils in each Course as one factor, and the standard of the work as another factor.
 The award consists of \$500 to each student, to be expended in foreign travel and work, within the limits of the Scholarship.
 It is the intention of the Cresson Scholarships to give to the students of the Academy the advantage of seeing some of the important Galleries and Art Schools abroad, and the Academy desires to extend the benefit of the Scholarships to as many students as possible, provided they possess the necessary merit.
 The trip abroad is limited to the summer vacation, a period of four months, from June to September inclusive, so that students can return to the Academy for study during the ensuing school year.
 The Board of Directors, upon the recommendation of the Committee on Instruction, may, in case of exceptional merit, permit a student to compete for the Cresson Scholarship again, or lengthen the term to be allowed in foreign travel.

-No student will be awarded a Cresson Scholarship who has not studied at least two years in the Academy in the regular course in Drawing and Painting, or in Sculpture, or in Illustration.
-Plan of the Competition The work required each month in the Academy Schools from students in Painting, Sculpture, and Illustration, will be the principal factor in determining the award of these Scholarships.
+No student will be awarded a Cresson Scholarship who has not studied two or more years in the Academy.

+The work required each month in the Academy Schools from students in Painting, Sculpture, and Illustration, will be the principal factor in determining the award of these Scholarships.
 Candidates failing to submit such work will be ineligible.
-Painters will be required to present work each month in Composition, in drawing or painting from the Figure, in drawing or [27]
+Painters will be required to present work each month in Composition, in drawing or painting from the Figure, in drawing or

+SCHOLARSHIPS AND PRIZES

+Travelling Scholarships

+Plan of the Competitions

+[25]